kstenerud/concise-encoding/cbe-specification.md

   * Compact data in ways that don't affect reading directly of the wire
   * Balanced space and computation efficiency
   * Minimal complexity

-The encoding is binary, and packs in a manner that favors small integer data types because smaller values tend to occur more often in practice (especially 0).